Between Me And You

 He believed his eye was twitching uncontrollably, but other than that he lay down perfectly still.

-Naruto had been kind of opposite as child, once he'd found out the nice tactic didn't work with him.
+Sasuke wouldn't go to the streets, simply looking to stir up trouble.
+He wouldn't go hum songs in his bed out of boredom.
+He wasn't entirely sure what Naruto would do.
 Pretending to be Sasuke was going to be hard for him.
-He'd already blown it once or twice, but his parents kept saying it was probably due to his fever, despite the fact that his fever had almost died down by now.
+He'd already blown it once or twice, but his parents kept saying it was probably due to his fever, despite the fact that his fever was now almost gone.

-He knew the following days were going to suck majorly.
+He knew the following days were going to suck.
 He just knew it.

 When Itachi entered the room, his thoughts were confirmed.